StolenThunda/SWAPI.github.io/README.md

-# SWAPI.github.io
+# VueSwapi
- Frontend for Star Wars Api
+ Frontend for Star Wars Api using VueJS